FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5a.md

 <div class="content">

-In the last two parts, we have mainly concentrated on the backend, and the frontend does not yet support the user management we implemented to the backend in part 4.
+In the last two parts, we have mainly concentrated on the backend, and the frontend, that we developed in [part 2](/en/part2) does not yet support the user management we implemented to the backend in part 4.

 At the moment the frontend shows existing notes, and lets users change the state of a note from important to not important and vice versa.
 New notes cannot be added anymore because of the changes made to the backend in part 4: the backend now expects that a token verifying a user's identity is sent with the new note.

 We'll now implement a part of the required user management functionality in the frontend.
 Let's begin with user login.
 Throughout this part we will assume that new users will not be added from the frontend.

+### Handling login
 A login form has now been added to the top of the page.
-The form for adding new notes has also been moved to the top of the list of notes.
+The form for adding new notes has also been moved to the bottom of the list of notes.

 ![](../../images/5/1e.png)